arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

   - Arduino App Lab
 ---

-**Custom Bricks** let you package your own Python modules or third-party Docker services into reusable components.
-Build a feature once, package it as a Custom Brick, and reuse it across your projects.
+**Custom Bricks** allow you to create additional Docker services and companion Python packages for use by an App.

 While Arduino Bricks provide ready-to-use features, Custom Bricks let you integrate any tool or service your application needs.